randolphwanjiru/DSP3402_FINAL/README.md

 ![UTALOGO](https://github.com/randolphwanjiru/DSP3402/assets/107207718/7c99a2e5-fd3b-4572-9ec4-467c24b5030b)

 # Natural Language Processing with Disaster Tweets
-This repository holds an attempt to apply NLP techniques to tweets to predict which tweets were about real disasters.
-The data can be found at the NLP with disaster tweets challenge https://www.kaggle.com/competitions/nlp-getting-started/overview
+This repository  attempts to apply NLP techniques to tweets to predict which tweets were about real disasters.
+The data can be found at the NLP with disaster tweets Kaggle challenge https://www.kaggle.com/competitions/nlp-getting-started/overview

 ## Overview